edstott/EEE1labs/skills/section2.md

 	    }

 - [ ]	Use the oscilloscope to display the servo motor control signal.
 Make measurements of the period, pulse width and voltage of the signal using the oscilloscope display gridlines.
 Suggested logbook entry: a screen capture of the oscilloscope showing pulses.
-		\end{task}

 ### Cursors

 Using the gridlines to make precise measurements can be labourious so *cursors* are provided make it easier.
 Change the timebase back to 10ms so that multiple pulses are visible on the screen.
-Drag the two time-axis cursors onto the graph from their parked position as a small white square in the bottom left hand corner of the plot area.
-A box at the top of the plot shows you information about the cursors, including the time axis position of each cursor and the time difference (Δ) between them.
-Another box in the bottom right of box shows you the calculation 1/Δ.
+Turn on x axis cursors by pressing `CURSOR MEASURE`, selecting `TIME` and pushing the knob twice.
+Then, move each cursor on the screen by turning the knob.
+Pressing the knob selects a different cursor to adjust — the active cursor or cursors are shown with a solid line.

 Move the cursors so they align with the rising edges of two consecutive pulses.
-Now you can read the time difference between the pulses (the period of the signal) as the Δ value.
-The reciprocal of period is frequency, so the 1/Δ box is now displaying the frequency of the signal in Hertz.
+Now you can read the time difference between the pulses (and hence the period of the signal) as the Δt value shown on the screen.
+The equivalent frequency 1/Δt is also given.
+Zoom in on a single pulse and set the cursors to the rising and falling edges to find the width of the pulse and the relationship between potentiometer output voltage and pulse width.
-Make a more accurate measurement of the period of the signal, then zoom in again to measure the pulse width with the cursors.
-Use your multimeter to measure the potentiometer output voltage and find the relationship between voltage and pulse width.

 	    {\centering
 	    \includegraphics[height=8cm]{graphics/pico-curs}